 Knights Templar Crusades

-The order of about nine knights survived on donations, and even their emblem was represented by two knights riding the same horse, a symbol of poverty.
+About nine knights survived on donations; even their emblem was represented by two knights riding the same horse, a symbol of poverty.
 But poverty did not last for long, as the Order had strong support in the person of Bernard of Clairvaux, a leading cleric.
 He wrote to the Council of Troyes, and the Church recognized the Order.
 With this formal act, the Templars received money and land to support the struggle in the Holy Land.

 The Knights Templar fought most of the Crusades.
 In the mid-12th century, the Crusades lost strength because they did not consistently achieve their intended purpose.
 The Knights Templar often found themselves in conflict with the other two outstanding Christian orders: the Hospitaller Knights and the Teutonic Knights, and these struggles ended up weakening Christian positions.